-Many people wonder at the workload an older horse can maintain.
-Can it be ridden the way it always has been, or should you give it a less rigorous workload?
-Or, maybe older horses shouldn’t be ridden at all?
-Chances are, unless your horse is very frail and elderly, your horse will benefit from light work on a regular basis.
+Many people wonder what workload an older horse can maintain.
+Can it be ridden the way it always has been, should you give it a less-rigorous workload, or should an older horse be ridden at all?
+Chances are unless your horse is very frail and elderly, your horse will benefit from light work regularly.

-Sliding stops, all day trail ride/drives or jumping may have to go by the wayside, but regular light riding may be beneficial.
-This can help keep its muscles strong, its joints flexible, and even benefits its digestive system, as a bit of light exercise can help keep gut motility going.
-Many of us are only able to ride our horses on the weekends, but your senior horse would probably be better off ridden lightly a few times a week, rather than just one long, hard ride on Sunday afternoon.
+Many people are only able to ride our horses on the weekends, but your senior horse would probably be better off ridden lightly a few times a week, rather than just one long, hard ride on Sunday afternoon.
 It may be time for a performance horse to become a kid’s horse that carries a lighter load a few times a week.

 Medication for Your Senior Horse

 It is possible to give your horse pain relievers if aching joints are a problem, but talk to your veterinarian about this and carefully consider the possible side effects of giving drugs.
-Some drugs like nonsteroidal anti-inflammatory drugs can be hard on a horse’s stomach, causing EGUS.
-Just because your horse doesn't show pain once on the medication doesn't mean it's okay to put it back into full service.
+Some drugs like nonsteroidal anti-inflammatory drugs can be hard on a horse’s stomach, causing equine gastric ulcer syndrome (EGUS).
+Just because your horse doesn't show pain once on the medication doesn't mean it's OK to put it back into full service.

 Painkillers don't heal older horses, they just mask the pain they may feel.
 It’s important to remember there are side effects to most medications, even ones deemed natural.
 There are many natural preparations formulated for seniors, but be sure to do all of your research before adding "a little something" to your horse’s diet.